gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Topology/README.md

 Console.WriteLine(g.GraphEquals(h)); // will print "True"
 ```

-It is worth mentioning that the graph provides its vertices as an `ISet<T>`, so the usual operations on a set apply to vertices as well:
+It is worth mentioning that the graph provides its vertices as an `ISet<T>`, so the usual operations on a set apply to the vertices as well:

 ``` c#
 var g = new Graph<int>